Another approach to the equivalence of measure-many one-way quantum finite automata and its application: Preliminaries

 The computing procedure of an E-1QFA is similar to that of an MM-1QFA.
-For more details, we refer to \cite{22} (cf. \cite{22}, section 3.2).
-Therefore, for a word $\omega=x_1x_2\cdots x_n\in\Sigma^*$, an E-1QFA $\mathcal{A}$ induces a word function as follows
+For further details, we refer to \cite{22} (cf. \cite{22}, Section 3.2).
+Thus, for a word $\omega=x_1x_2\cdots x_n\in\Sigma^*$, an E-1QFA $\mathcal{A}$ induces the word function